nashpaz123/gitlabapi/README.md

-GitLab EE 15.11.13 workflow to setup and test an GitLab API solution.
+GitLab EE 15.11.13 setup and test of an GitLab API solution for 1. granting roles to users 2. counting the issues and MRs for a sepcific year.

 ### 1. Start GitLab playground and populate it (or create projects)